Brikwerk/whiteboard-vision/Project Reporting.md

  - Preliminary UI finished
     - Can manually process frames from a video
     - Can manually upload and process individual still images

+## Jan 16

+### Progress

+- Added Preliminary UI and UI functionality
+    - Video and Image sections added
+    - Image section takes uploaded images and attempts to add them to a tabbed section
+    - Video section attempts to record webcam (currently unavailable due to SSL issues)